aduffy70/Protocols/P450-Glo_CYP1A2_assay.md

 1. Start with cells cultured in opaque white 96 well plates, treated as desired (_e.g._, control vs AFB) for 24-72 hours.
 1. Prepare Substrate Media.
-1. Remove media from cells and wash with media or PBS.
-Remove the media or PBS.
+1. Remove media from cells and wash with PBS.
+Remove the PBS.
-1. Add 50uL Substrate Media to each cell well and control well.
+1. Add 50uL Substrate PBS to each cell well and control well.
-1. Incubate at 37C 5% CO~2~ for 3-4 hours.
+1. Incubate at 37C 5% CO~2~ for 30-60 minutes.
 1. During incubation, prepare Luciferin Detection Reagent and Standard Dilutions.
 1. Add 50uL of appropriate Standard Dilution to each standard well.
 1. To each cell well, control well, and standard well add 50uL Luciferin Detection Reagent.